timtroendle/possibility-for-electricity-autarky/README.md

 * [World Exclusive Economic Zones v10](http://www.marineregions.org/downloads.php), to be placed in `./data/World_EEZ_v10_20180221`
 * [Sonnendach.ch 2018-08-27](http://www.sonnendach.ch), to be placed in `./data/sonnendach/SOLKAT_20180827.gdb`
 * [Federal Register of Buildings and Dwellings (RBD/GWR) 2018-07-01](https://www.bfs.admin.ch/bfs/en/home/registers/federal-register-buildings-dwellings.html), to be placed in `./data/gwr/`
-* onshore wind capacity factors from renewable.ninja, to be placed in `./data/wind/`
-* simulated pv capacity factors from renewable.ninja, to be placed in `./data/pv.nc`
+* capacity factors from renewable.ninja, to be placed in `./data/capacityfactors/{technology}` for technology in ["wind-onshore", "wind-offshore", "rooftop-pv", "open-field-pv"] (where "open-field-pv" and "rooftop-pv" can be the same dataset and hence can be linked instead of copied)(to run simulations, see `Manual steps` below)

 ## Run the analysis